 Now I admit there is some guesswork going on here.
 James does not say explicitly that there was a prophecy given to the elders at the bedside of the sick person.
 I’m inferring that something like a prophecy happened from the nature of “faith” implied in the phrase “prayer of faith.”
 But the reason I feel confirmed in this inference is because the same sort of thing happened when the elders gathered in 1 Timothy 4:14.

-In this text Paul speaks of a role that the elders had when Timothy was set apart for the ministry.
-Paul says, "Do not neglect the gift you have, which was given you by prophetic utterance when the [council of] elders laid their hands upon you."
+In this text, Paul speaks of a role that the elders had when Timothy was set apart for the ministry.
+Paul says, “Do not neglect the gift you have, which was given you by prophetic utterance when the [council of] elders laid their hands upon you.”
+Notice three things:

-- First, the elders were gathered around Timothy to lay hands on him—a kind of ordination service at the outset of his ministry.
+The elders were gathered around Timothy to lay hands on him — a kind of ordination service at the outset of his ministry.

-- Second, during that gathering God gave a gift of prophecy to one or more of the elders to speak about Timothy.
+During that gathering, God gave a gift of prophecy to one or more of the elders to speak about Timothy.

-- Third, in accordance with this prophecy God gave Timothy a special gift for his ministry that he should now stir up and not neglect.
+In accordance with this prophecy, God gave Timothy a special gift for his ministry that he should now stir up and not neglect.

 Focusing on the Gift of Prophecy